xenify-io/litepaper/README.md

 The Xenify protocol enables users to burn vXEN or vUSDy tokens to secure XNF from the daily XNF reward cycle.
 Think of vXEN and vUSDy as virtual counterparts of XEN and USDy, respectively.
 These tokens have been specifically created for seamless conversion into XNF.

-By participating in the burn process to acquire vXEN and vUSDy, users will encounter certain costs such as transaction gas fees and the mandatory protocol fee and burn fee.
-However, the protocol fee and burn fee calculations have been carefully designed to not only ensure a transparent and consistent method for token burning but also reward users with attractive discounts on their burn fees of up to 75%.
+By participating in the burn process to acquire vXEN and vUSDy, users will encounter certain costs such as transaction gas fees and the mandatory mint fee and burn fee.
+However, the mint fee and burn fee calculations have been carefully designed to not only ensure a transparent and consistent method for token burning but also reward users with attractive discounts on their burn fees of up to 75%.

 The burn fee calculation is designed to consider various factors, including the timing of the burn during a cycle, the number of batches being burned, and their associated value.
 The best part?
 The more batches a user burns, the greater the discount they'll enjoy, with potential savings of up to 75% off for 10,000 batches during the first hour of every cycle.
 This creates an attractive incentive for users to undertake larger burn operations at earlier points in a cycle.

 By implementing this calculation, we ensure that users receive discounts in proportion to the volume of a specific token (vXEN or vUSDy) they burn.
-Furthermore, we are proud to emphasise that 100% of the burn fees collected are directed toward XNF stakers, and the protocol fee will be redeployed to bolster liquidity.
+Furthermore, we are proud to emphasise that 100% of the burn fees collected are directed toward XNF stakers, and the mint fee will be redeployed to bolster liquidity.
 This approach not only encourages efficiency but also rewards our valuable contributors, establishing a mutually beneficial ecosystem.
 Plus, with the maximum discount of 75% for 10,000 batches, the more users burn, the more they save!
 This exciting prospect not only offers substantial benefits for those who burn but also generates enhanced rewards for XNF stakers.

 But what exactly is a batch?
 A batch represents a fixed number of tokens, either vXEN or vUSDy, required to participate in the burn process.
 A single batch for vXEN is set at a fixed amount of 5 vXEN, with the value per vXEN token being fixed at $1.00.
 Similarly, a single batch for vUSDy is set at a fixed amount of 5 vUSDy, with the value per vUSDy token being fixed at $1.00.
 The amount of XEN token variant needed to acquire a batch of vXEN will be dynamic, adapting to the ever-changing market price of each XEN token variant.
 However, the amount of YSL.IO token variant needed to acquire a batch of vUSDy will be fixed, varying based on the specific YSL.IO token being burned.

-To obtain vXEN, you simply need to hold a supported XEN token variant and a sufficient amount of native chain tokens to cover the mandatory protocol fee and burn fee.
+To obtain vXEN, you simply need to hold a supported XEN token variant and a sufficient amount of native chain tokens to cover the mandatory mint fee and burn fee.
 100% of the XEN token variant you provide will be burned, ensuring your wallet address is included in the burn record for the distribution of X1 - the native token of the new XEN Layer 1 (X1 Chain).

 Just bear in mind that the value of vXEN is fixed at $1.00, with 1 vXEN equal to $1.00 XEN (and XEN token variant) based on its current market value.
 This means that the required amount for each burn is tailored to the current market value of the specific XEN token variant you're burning, ensuring a fair exchange for all users.
 For instance, if the current price of bXEN is $0.01, and you hold 10,000 bXEN, the protocol will determine your 10,000 bXEN as equivalent to $100 vXEN (100 vXEN tokens).

 Similarly, if you want to acquire vUSDy, you'll need to have YSL.IO native tokens such as bYSL, xYSL, or USDy.
 Keep in mind that when you burn for vUSDy, the protocol will use predetermined rates to convert bYSL, xYSL, and USDy.
-Also, like acquiring vXEN, when you burn USDy for vUSDy, you will need to pay a protocol fee of an equivalent value.
-However, this protocol fee will not apply when you burn xYSL or bYSL.
+Also, like acquiring vXEN, when you burn USDy for vUSDy, you will need to pay a mint fee of an equivalent value.
+However, this mint fee will not apply when you burn xYSL or bYSL.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)